 - Traveling always comes with certain risks—environmental threats being one of them.
 To help prepare your body for traveling and a change in environment, take Vetiver essential oil internally.
 For best results, combine one to two drops of Vetiver oil with Lemon oil in a veggie capsule.
 This powerful combination of oils will help support a healthy immune system.*

 - Vetiver oil’s aroma is sweet, woody, and smoky–emitting a strong, earthy scent.
 Use the earthy tones of Vetiver essential oil as a base for your favorite DIY diffuser blends.
 Adding Vetiver essential oil to a diffuser blend will provide aromatic benefits that have a calming, grounding effect on emotions.

 - Sleep is extremely important for the health of both the mind and body.
-When individuals do not receive adequate hours of sleep or have too many sleepless nights, body functions begin to slow down.
+When we do not receive adequate sleep or have too many sleepless nights, our body functions begin to slow down.
 To help promote a restful night’s sleep, rub Vetiver oil on the bottom of your feet.
 Vetiver oil is a great essential oil for sleep and relaxation and can help give your body the sleep it needs.